dentremor/Software-Defined-Infrastrucure/doku.md

 Bind is used to authenticate clients to the directory server.

-There are three elements include in the request:
+There are three elements included in the request:

 1. LDAP protocol version
 2. Distinguished Name (DN)